 Firing the S&W Airweight can be simply described as painful.
 It is not a gun you’ll comfortably plink away with at the range.
 It is intentionally designed as a lightweight and very concealable weapon of last resort.
 And, it serves that purpose well.
 Putting just 20 rounds through the Airweight was enough punishment.
 You practice with it to be proficient.
 But, it is not a gun you shoot for pleasure.
 Most snubnose revolvers of any substantial caliber are not “fun guns.”

 On the other hand, the Rhino was a delight.
 Felt recoil and muzzle flip were negligible.
 It was very comfortable.
 The difference is truly amazing.
+Rather than the muzzle flipping upward, the recoil is more of a PUSH, straight back into your arm… like a rifle pushes your shoulder.
 Follow-up shots are quick and easy.
 Accuracy at self-defense distances (5 – 7 yards) was especially good for a snubnose.
 I put 150 rounds through the Rhino and could have kept going.
 But, when three “giggly-girls” showed up in the booth next to me and horsed around while taking photos of each other, it was time for me to “skid-daddle.”
 Shooting is fun, but I get nervous when “noobs” are “striking poses” with guns for photos (and no regard for others around them).
 It was just as well and time to leave, since I noticed the Rhino’s action getting rather stiff.
 Firing 150 rounds of dirty ammo left a lot of residue on the gun and will bind up the moving parts.
 A good cleaning at home made everything smooth as silk again.

 Vive la différence!